Natural Areas

 If you are coordinating any activities on or off City property that may have an impact on City trees, visit Public Tree Permit to take the steps required to preserve and protect City trees.

-The City offers several tree-planting programs where citizens and community groups can get involved in growing and caring for Edmonton’s urban forest.
+The City offers several community-driven planting programs where citizens and community groups can get involved in growing and caring for Edmonton’s urban forest.
 If you are interested in planting a tree on public property to expand the City’s urban forest, there are several options listed below that are available to you.

 Online | Contact 311 Online |